-Ham Pot Pie is the perfect recipe to use leftover Christmas ham.
-If you don’t have any leftovers, you can buy a ham shank in the grocery store and use that.
+Ham Pot Pie is the perfect recipe for using leftover Christmas ham.
+If you don’t have any leftovers, you can buy a ham shank in the grocery store.
 They’re small enough to use the whole shank in this Ham Pot Pie recipe.

 The Ham Pot Pie dough is made by combining flour, eggs, and milk until a soft dough forms.
 Then it is rolled out and cut into squares that are added to the boiling broth.